Tooth Extraction

 After an extraction, you can expect some bleeding, which can be controlled by biting on a gauze pad.
 Swelling and mild discomfort can also be expected for a few days.
 Apply ice packs to the affected area and take prescribed pain medication as needed.

-Closely follow all post-operative instructions to ensure a smooth healing process and avoid complications like dry socket.
+Closely follow up all post-operative instrucations to ensure a smooth healing process and avoid complications like dry socket.
 Most importantly, get adequate rest and allow time for the extraction site to heal.